jedi95/combatsim/README.txt

 1. The simulator is currently unable to handle nonzero alacrity.
 2. Changing the character stats requires recompiling the program.
 3. The default iteration count may cause the simulation to take a long time on slower machines.
-4. The progress indicator may show values above 100% for some values of iteration count.
+4. The progress messages may show values above 100% for some values of iteration count.

 To-do list